raxod502/intuitive-explanations/README.md

 This is the home of my personal website.
-Most of it is open-source, there are just one or two small pieces which are kept in private submodules (such as my resume) to which the deploy system has access.
+Most of it is open-source, there are just one or two small pieces which are kept in private submodules (such as my fiction writing) to which the deploy system has access.
 You can build the website yourself without these components.

 ## Development